Spectrum Research, Inc.

 Our Time Card Calculator can figure employee work time and can calculate California employee overtime, and double time, and understands the 7th day rule.

-It may be the only simple time card calculator that has this capability, and it only costs $39.95!
+It may be the only simple time card calculator that has this capability.

-Click to find out more about the Spectrum Research's Time Card Calculator Software.
+Click to find out more about our Spectrum Time Card Calculator Software.

 Time Card Calculator Software